b-yond-infinite-network/amaze-us/README.md

 + [UI/UX Developer](/uiux)
 + [Data Scientist](/datascience/time-series)

-If you have any questions, comments or suggestion, please don't hesitate to get in touch with Lorraine or Galyna.
+If you have any questions, comments or suggestion, please don't hesitate to get in touch with HR representative or the recruiter.